orlyohreally/randomizer/README.md

 Web application to get random phrases from the database developed with MEAN stack Functionality of the web application:

-- display random phrase from database
+- BREAD (browse, read, edit, add, delete) random phrases
 - user registration
 - user authentication